 We have 24 levels of vertebrae in our spine: 7 cervical (neck), 12 thoracic (mid-back), 5 lumbar (low back).
 At each vertebral level, nerves exit from the spinal cord on the right and left sides.
 These are called nerve roots.
 These nerve roots form nerves that travel throughout our arms, chest wall and legs.
 These nerves become painful due to irritation and inflammation at the nerve root.
 These nerve roots become irritated and inflamed due to stenosis (narrowing) at the opening where the nerve root exits the spinal cord.
 A selective nerve root injection is an injection of a steroid medication and a local anesthetic medication near the irritated nerve root.
-This combination of medications work to decrease the inflammation in the nerve root to relieve pain.
+This combination of medications works to decrease the inflammation in the nerve root to relieve pain.

 What is an Epidural Injection?

 An epidural injection is the delivery of a local anesthetic and steroid medication into the space outside of the sac of fluid around your spinal cord.
 This area is called the epidural space.
-This combination of medications work to decrease the inflammation in the nerve root to relieve pain.
+This combination of medications works to decrease the inflammation in the nerve root to relieve pain.
 When the irritated nerve root cannot be specifically identified, an epidural injection can provide a more broad area of pain relief than the selective nerve root injection.

 How and where are these injections performed?